 - Expressing narrow interests in specific topics

 Parents can utilize a number of reputable resources, like the CDC or Autism Speaks, to help them gain a stronger understanding of ASD and discover if their child is displaying signs of autism.
-Still, even with those tools and the listed symptoms above, many parents can struggle to accurately identify the symptoms of autism.
+Still, even with those tools and the listed symptoms above, many parents can struggle to accurately identify the symptoms of ASD.
 Each child is unique in their own way, which makes it very difficult to pick out those individual symptoms.
-If you have legitimate concerns that your child may have ASD, you need to have an autism spectrum disorder test performed by a professional.
+If you have legitimate concerns that your child may have ASD, you need to have a spectrum disorder test performed by a professional.